Sabreman: Games

 Sabreman's appearance in Knight Lore inspired the character Sabrewulf in the Killer Instinct series, while Sabreman himself made a cameo in Banjo-Tooie, both by Ultimate's successor company Rare.
 No other games in the series were released until Sabre Wulf on the Game Boy Advance in 2004, which builds on the story from the original Sabre Wulf, the object being to collect amulet pieces to defeat the Wulf once again.
-An Xbox 360 title, Sabreman Stampede, was in development as a rework of Rare's cancelled title Donkey Kong Racing, but was also cancelled during development due to a lack of focus and Rare's unfamiliarity with the hardware.
-In 2015, Sabre Wulf, Underwurlde, and Knight Lore were re-released as part of the Rare Replay compilation for Xbox One.
+Following the cancellation of Donkey Kong Racing, Rare attempted to rework the game for Xbox and later Xbox 360 as Sabreman Stampede, but was also cancelled during development due to a lack of focus and Rare's unfamiliarity with the hardware.
+In 2015, the original version of Sabre Wulf, Underwurlde, and Knight Lore were re-released as part of the Rare Replay compilation for Xbox One.